 Executive Officer's compensation at risk.
 The primary long-term measure of PAA's performance is its ability to increase its sustainable quarterly distribution to its unitholders.
 PAA believes its pay-for-performance approach aligns the interests of its executive officers with that of its equity holders, and at the same time enables PAA to maintain a lower level of base overhead in the event its operating and financial performance is below expectations.
 PAA's executive compensation is designed to attract and retain individuals with the background and skills necessary to successfully execute PAA's business model in a demanding environment, to motivate those individuals to reach near-term and long-term goals in a way that aligns their interest with that of PAA's unitholders, and to reward success in reaching such goals.
 PAA uses three primary elements of compensation to fulfill that design-salary, cash bonus and long-term equity incentive awards.
 Cash bonuses and equity incentives (as opposed to salary) represent the performance driven elements.
 They are also flexible in application and can be tailored to meet PAA's objectives.
-The determination of specific individuals' cash bonuses is based on their relative contribution to achieving or exceeding annual goals and the determination of specific individuals' long-term incentive awards is based on their expected contribution in respect of longer term performance objectives.
-PAA does not maintain a defined benefit or pension plan for its executive officers as PAA believes such plans primarily reward longevity and not performance.
+The determination of specific individuals' cash bonuses is based on their relative contribution to achieving or exceeding annual goals and the determination of specific individuals' long-term incentive awards is based on their expected contribution in respect of longer term performance.
 PAA provides a basic benefits package generally to all employees, which includes a 401(k) plan and health, disability and life insurance.
 In instances considered necessary for the execution of their job responsibilities, PAA also reimburses certain of its Named Executive Officers and other employees for club dues and similar expenses.
-PAA considers these benefits and reimbursements to be typical of other employers, and it does not believe the
+PAA considers these benefits and reimbursements to be typical of other employers, and it does not believe they are distinctive of its compensation program.